DocGerd/DalvikSSA/README.md

 - WALA [Wal]
 - Soot [Soo]

-Unfortunately there are no frameworks which support data- ow analysis on Android bytecode.
+Unfortunately there are no frameworks which support data-flow analysis on Android bytecode.
 Our target is to create such an analysis tool for Android bytecode by extending one of the currently available frameworks.
 These frameworks use an intermediate language to increase extendability for new languages and to simplify later algorithms,